gonchik/cleanup-scripts/README.md

 branch:
 `master` - is for Jira 8.x releases
+`jira-9` - is for Jira 9.x releases
 `jira-7` related to Jira 7.x releases.

 Development
 -----------

 Feel free to provide a PR for any situation - improvements, new feature, docs, typo etc.
-As it's licensed with MIT rights, feel modify and reuse how do you want.
+As it's licensed with Apache 2.0 rights, feel modify and reuse how do you want.

 Additional
 -----------